vickyting0910/crimeANA/README.md

 This code includes many accuracy assessment indices to evaluate crime prediction

 3. spec.py This code involves many feature selection methods, mainly using scikit learning package
+4. explanation.py This code is to add the calculation of explanations for cross-decomposition methods